Updated: March 25, 2016 (A lot has changed since this post was first published, read on…)

 Mobile apps are not the majority of projects on Indiegogo, and getting funded doesn’t look easy.
 But maybe it’s because the overall presentation and the perks are not engaging enough.
 Check out the story below to see an awesome example of a successful campaign.

 Tips: Come up with really creative perks.
-I also think the all-or-nothing funding is probably better.
+I also think that all-or-nothing funding is probably better.

 Platforms: iPhone App Store and Google Play